Stillpoint-Software/.github/profile/README.md

     - In-line definitions
     - If/else conditions

 - Hyperbee.Json: Dive into the world of .NET 7 System.Text.Json with Hyperbee.json.
 Seamlessly navigate and manipulate JSON data using its C# implementation of JSONPath.
-With its plugable expression selector, tailor your JSON querying experience to your exact requirements, ensuring precision and performance in every operation.***(coming soon)***
+With its plugable expression selector, tailor your JSON querying experience to your exact requirements, ensuring precision and performance in every operation.

   - A C# implementation of JSONPath for .NET7 **System.Text.Json** with a plugable expression selector.